ENCCS/cmake-workshop/content/dependencies.rst

    - Learn how to use |find_package|.
    - Learn what other detection alternatives exist.
-   - Learn how to use the ``FetchContent`` module to retrieve dependencies at configure-time.

 The vast majority of software projects do not happen in a vacuum: they will have dependencies on existing frameworks and libraries.
 Good documentation will